Affirming Couples Therapy

 You Don’t Have to Navigate Relationships Alone

-Whether you're a neurodivergent, queer, or otherwise eclectic couple, relationships can feel confusing, overwhelming, or even lonely, especially when your communication styles don’t seem to land the way you intend.
+Whether you're a neurodivergent, queer, or an otherwise eclectic couple, relationships can feel confusing, overwhelming, or even lonely, especially when your communication styles don’t seem to land the way you intend.

 Have you been told you’re too direct, too sensitive, too much?